Submissions

 *Early submissions are highly encouraged.

-*Papers need not be on American law -- they can be on the laws or legal system of any country.
+*Pieces need not be written about United States law—they may be written on the laws or legal system of any country.

 Qualifications:

-As an undergraduate publication, PULJ will only accept written works by undergraduate students.
-We accept a wide array of submission types, including, but not limited to: research papers, senior theses, and independent projects or studies.
-Given the interdisciplinary focus of our publication, students in any field of study are welcome to submit their work, so long as their piece relates to law or the legal system.
+As an undergraduate publication, PULJ will only accept works written by students during their undergraduate studies.
+We accept a wide array of submission types, including, but not limited to research papers, senior theses, and independent projects or studies.
+Given the interdisciplinary focus of our publication, students in any field of study are welcome to submit their work, so long as their pieces relate to law or the legal system.
 If you are unsure whether your piece qualifies, we encourage you to submit it anyway.
 To ensure our selection process is equitable, all submissions are carefully considered and thoroughly reviewed by our editors in a three-tiered editing process.
 Please note that students may submit more than one written work.

 Important Guidelines